Image Source: International Crisis Group.

 Mi-17 Helicopter Fleet: Facing Operational Challenges

-The Mi-17 medium-lift helicopters are essential for the Colombian Air Force’s operations, including counter-drug efforts, counter-insurgency missions, humanitarian assistance, and disaster relief.
+The Mi-17 medium-lift helicopters are essential for the Colombian Army’s operations, including counter-drug efforts, counter-insurgency missions, humanitarian assistance, and disaster relief.
 However, the operational readiness of these helicopters has significantly declined.
 Less than 50 percent of the current inventory of 19 Mi-17s is operational, far below the international standard of at least 70 percent.
 This puts additional strain on the U.S.-made Blackhawk fleet, which has had to take on missions traditionally handled by the Mi-17s.

 The maintenance of the Mi-17 fleet has been severely affected by the war in Ukraine and Western sanctions on Russian service providers, resulting in a lack of spare parts.
 This has led to increased operational constraints and higher risks for the remaining helicopters.
 Over the past year, two major Mi-17 crashes have occurred, resulting in nine deaths and seven injuries, underscoring the dangers posed by insufficient maintenance.

 Previously, Colombia had considered Israel as a potential source of spare parts to maintain these aircraft, according to Cambio.
 However, Petro’s decision in early May to suspend ties with Israel over its handling of the conflict in Gaza has eliminated this option.
 The United States had offered approximately USD 300 million for the Mi-17s, intending to ship them to Ukraine as part of a broader effort to support the Ukrainian defense.
-Petro’s refusal of this offer, in line with his non-aligned stance, has left the Air Force with the only option of cannibalizing parts from grounded helicopters, a strategy that is unlikely to be sustainable.
+Petro’s refusal of this offer, in line with his non-aligned stance, has left the Army with the only option of cannibalizing parts from grounded helicopters, a strategy that is unlikely to be sustainable.

 While the Ministry of Finance has announced USD 53 million for repairing and maintaining the Mi-17 fleet, concerns remain about the feasibility of sourcing the required Russian spare parts from non-sanctioned service providers.
 Despite being aware of this issue for over a year, Petro has not secured viable alternative aircraft through procurement or contributions from the U.S. or other Western allies due to his political positions.